Deep Brain Stimulation

 See the Transformation

-Watch the intense tremors of Parkinson’s disease disappear with deep brain stimulation (DBS).
-If your Parkinson’s medications aren’t working as well as they used to, DBS Therapy may be right for you.
+Watch the intense tremors of essential tremor (ET) and Parkinson’s disease disappear with deep brain stimulation (DBS).
+If your medications aren’t working as well as they used to, DBS Therapy may be right for you.

 DBS Therapy can relieve your movement systems

 Deep Brain Stimulation (DBS) helps control the movement symptoms of Parkinson's disease and essential tremor, including tremor, slowed movement and stiffness.
 More than 100,000 patients have received Medtronic DBS Therapy for certain neurological disorders such as Parkinson's disease, dystonia, and essential tremor.*

 How DBS works

 Deep Brain Stimulation uses a small, pacemaker-like device placed under the skin in the chest to send electrical signals to an area in the brain that controls movement.
 These signals block some of the brain messages that cause the movement symptoms of Parkinson's disease and essential tremor.

 For many people, DBS makes a difference when even small tasks have become challenging.
 DBS Therapy helps some people stay as independent as possible and keep doing the activities they love.

 Control more than tremor

 DBS treats tremor as well as other movement symptoms of Parkinson's disease, including slowed movement (bradykinesia) and stiffness (rigidity).